rama270677/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

 Computer Vision,
 keras

-Project Overview and Import Libraries
+Project Overview and Import Libraries.
-Load and Preprocess the Data
+ Load and Preprocess the Data.
-Create Batches of Training Data
+ Create Batches of Training Data.
-Build the Generator Network for DCGAN
+ Build the Generator Network for DCGAN.
-Build the Discriminator Network for DCGAN
+ Build the Discriminator Network for DCGAN.
-Compile the Deep Convolutional Generative Adversarial Network (DCGAN) Define the Training Procedure
+ Compile the Deep Convolutional Generative Adversarial Network (DCGAN).
+ Define the Training Procedure.
-Train DCGAN
+ Train DCGAN.
-Generate Synthetic Images with DCGAN
+ Generate Synthetic Images with DCGAN.